Richmond takes home win streak into matchup with Saint Louis | Federal News Network

 BOTTOM LINE: Richmond will try to keep its three-game home win streak intact when the Spiders face Saint Louis.

-The Spiders are 10-3 in home games.
-Richmond is seventh in the A-10 with 31.4 points per game in the paint led by Grant Golden averaging 8.4.
+The Spiders have gone 10-3 at home.
+Richmond is sixth in the A-10 with 24.1 defensive rebounds per game led by Tyler Burton averaging 5.8.

-The Billikens are 10-5 in A-10 play.
-Saint Louis is the A-10 leader with 25.4 defensive rebounds per game led by Francis Okoro averaging 5.0.
+The Billikens are 10-5 against conference opponents.
+Saint Louis has a 2-0 record in one-possession games.

 The teams square off for the 10th time in conference play this season.
-The Billikens won the last matchup 76-69 on Jan.
-2. Yuri Collins scored 24 points to help lead the Billikens to the win.
+The Billikens won the last meeting 76-69 on Jan.
+2. Yuri Collins scored 24 points to help lead the Billikens to the victory.

-TOP PERFORMERS: Tyler Burton is scoring 16.6 points per game and averaging 7.4 rebounds for the Spiders.
+TOP PERFORMERS: Burton is shooting 46.9% and averaging 16.6 points for the Spiders.
 Jacob Gilyard is averaging 1.6 made 3-pointers over the last 10 games for Richmond.

-Gibson Jimerson is averaging 16.2 points for the Billikens.
-Collins is averaging 8.4 points and 5.2 assists over the last 10 games for Saint Louis.
+Collins is averaging 11.4 points, 8.1 assists and two steals for the Billikens.
+Francis Okoro is averaging 8.8 points over the last 10 games for Saint Louis.

 LAST 10 GAMES: Spiders: 7-3, averaging 70.5 points, 32.0 rebounds, 14.5 assists, 7.3 steals and 2.2 blocks per game while shooting 43.8% from the field.
 Their opponents have averaged 65.8 points per game.